-So I have downloaded PSE 11 and 1have been finally following my lessons from Melissa.
+So I have downloaded PSE and have been finally following my lessons from Melissa.
 I am finally ‘Getting It’.
 I promise you that if Melissa can get me past that mental block, she must be something special.
-I asked her if I could share with you how wonderful she is

-If you are keen to continue creating digital pages I recomment that you download a free 30 day trial of Photoshop Elements here.
+If you are keen to continue creating digital pages I recommend that you download a free 30 day trial of Photoshop Elements here.
 Just click on the try it button.

 Are you wondering how to continue without Creative Memories?